Home > Science Why Near-Death Experiences Are Different

 0% saw a Devil

 Many differences can be found in NDE reports.
 For example, this website profiles a person traveling throughout the universe in their NDE.
 Another person toured a “temple of knowledge.”
 Another was shown the future by thirteen light beings.
 Another was given a guided tour of the afterlife by her deceased dog.
 Another was shown the Earth from the perspective of being in outer space.
 Another experiencer traveled back in time to witness the crucifixion of Christ.
-Another was told her suicide would result in her reincarnation.
+Another was told her suicide would result in her being reincarnated.
 Another met her future, and yet unborn, son.
 One man was molested in hell and then rescued by Christ.
 One woman experienced the ecstasy of God until she could take it no more.
 One man experienced a “God of wrath” then a “God of love.”
 One woman identified the Being of Light as the basic pattern behind the atom and all things in the universe.
 One man saw the Being of Light changing into various personalities such as Jesus, Buddha, Krishna, Mohammed, and then a mandala of human souls.
 Another saw the Being of Light as her Higher Self.
 The differences go on and on.
 However, despite these differences, all of these experiences are generally the same in that they contain many common aspects.

 The basis of this concept of “getting what you need” is the fact that everyone does not need the same things.
 This concept assumes that a person’s NDE happens in a way they can understand and learn from.
-It is the idea whereby a person may experience, as an example, judgment from God during their life review only to later learn in the experience they were the one, not God, doing the judging.
+It is the idea whereby a person may experience, as an example, judgment from God during their life review only to learn later in the experience that they were the one, not God, doing the judging.
 The life review has been described as the most enlightening experience of a person’s entire life and the single most educational experience.
-This concept suggests those who experience a life review do so because they needed to experience it.
+This concept suggests that those who experience a life review do so because they needed to experience it.

 One of the reasons why these experiences are different can be explained by the great mystic Meister Eckhart.
 In the NDE movie, Jacob’s Ladder, Meister Eckhart is quoted as saying: